Mobile App · Vaughan

 Exactly what you get

 A real iOS and Android app your drivers and crews use in the field, built to work with no signal and sync when it returns.
 They confirm deliveries with a signature and photo, update job-site stock, and see their load list, all tied back to your orders.
-It's the field arm of your larger stack: it feeds field service management software, updates inventory management software, closes loops in ERP (Enterprise Resource Planning) software development, and surfaces field performance in business intelligence dashboards.
+It's the field arm of your larger stack: it feeds field service management software, updates inventory management software, closes loops in ERP (Enterprise Resource Planning) software development, and surfaces field performance in business intelligence (BI) dashboards.

 How to choose a developer in Vaughan